jazwu/welcome-home/README.md

 # WelcomeHome

-This project was developed as part of Fall 2024 CS-GY 6083: Principles of Database Systems (Prof. Phyllis Frankl) at NYU Tandon.

 **WelcomeHome** is a non-profit organization dedicated to supporting refugees and asylum seekers by providing essential housewares and furniture.
 This project aims to create a digital solution to help the organization efficiently manage donations, orders, deliveries, clients, donors, and volunteers.

 ![WelcomeHome Database](https://github.com/user-attachments/assets/94a32053-9bb1-444f-966c-2e972fe899a9)